-The Plan will support the creation of neighbourhoods which are walkable, have direct routes to shops and services, are close to employment opportunities, and easy access to high-frequency public transport.
+The Plan supports the creation of neighbourhoods which are walkable, have direct routes to shops and services, are close to employment opportunities, and have easy access to high-frequency public transport.

-Provide more public open space:
+Provide more public open space

-The Plan will establish open space principles, identify new open space locations, support the equitable distribution of open space, and increase urban green cover in growth areas and areas that currently lack tree canopy.
+The Plan establishes open space principles, identifies new open space locations, supports the equitable distribution of open space, and increases urban green cover in growth areas and areas that currently lack tree canopy.

-Enhance public transport networks:
+Enhance public transport networks

-The Department for Infrastructure and Transport is developing a State Transport Strategy to guide future transport investment, development and services.
-This strategy will align with the Plan to ensure the state's public transport network supports existing and future growth areas.
-It will also explore connections and enhancements to local public transport networks to improve accessibility within neighbourhoods.
+The Department for Infrastructure and Transport has developed a State Transport Strategy to guide future transport investment, development and services.
+This strategy aligns with the Plan to ensure the state's public transport network supports existing and future growth areas.
+It also explores connections and enhancements to local public transport networks to improve accessibility within neighbourhoods.

-Maximise public transport and active travel:
+Maximise public transport and active travel

-The Plan will promote the use of walking and cycling networks and more active travel options especially in established middle-ring and outer metro neighbourhoods which have been designed historically around the car.
+The Plan promotes the use of walking and cycling networks and more active travel options, especially in established middle ring and outer metro neighbourhoods which have been designed historically around the car.

-Reduce emissions:
+Reduce emissions

-The Plan will support the reduction of emissions and car use through the 'living locally' concept.
+The Plan supports the reduction of emissions and car use through the 'Living Locally' concept.